Leaving an Abusive Relationship with No Money

 Financial abuse is also a way for an abuser to maintain control over you.
 This can be especially damaging if you are financially dependent on your abuser.

-Create a Plan on leaving an Abusive Relationship with no Money
+A Plan for leaving an Abusive Relationship with no Money

-Be prepared and have an exit plan, and know what steps to take if you need to leave.
+Be prepared, have an exit plan, and know what steps to take if you need to leave or can leave.
 There are many things to consider when preparing to leave your abusive husband or partner.

 1. Be self-aware